Best-Rated Portable Heaters

 • Pros: Most oil column heaters have a thermostat control, which allows a room to stay at an even temperature.
 They are quiet and relatively safe to leave on, so they’re good for heating bedrooms overnight.
 Available in a range of sizes.

 • Cons: Oil column heaters take a little while to get up to temperature, so they can take a long time to heat up a cold room.
 They also struggle to heat rooms with high ceilings, because the heated air rises and collects beneath the ceiling.
-Large models can be heavy to move around the house, particularly up and down stairs.
+Large models can be heavy, and difficult to move around a home.

 Oil-free Column Heaters

-Oil-free column heaters look like traditional oil column heaters, but instead of oil they have an element inside each fin and vents at the top to disperse the hot air.
-This makes them quicker to warm up and lighter to move around than a conventional oil heater.
+Oil-free column heaters look like traditional oil column heaters, but instead of oil they use heating elements.
+This makes them quicker to warm and lighter to move than conventional oil heaters.

 Panel Heaters

-A flat-panel heater draws in cold air over a large, heated ceramic surface, the heated air then rises.
-While often promoted as economical to run, low-watt panel heaters produce very little heat as a result.
+A flat-panel heater draws in cold air over a large, heated ceramic surface; the heated air then rises.
+While often promoted as economical to run, low-watt panel heaters produce very little heat.

 • Pros: Panel heaters have a low surface temperature, which makes them safe for use around children or pets.
-They’re a good option for providing additional heating alongside a heat pump, or continuously heating small rooms, such as an office.
-They can be wall-mounted so they are unobtrusive, and are quiet.
+They’re a good option for providing additional heating alongside a heat pump, or continuously heating small rooms, such as an office or small bedroom.
+They can be wall-mounted unobtrusively, and are quiet.

 • Cons: Panel heaters have a very low heat output, so they take a very long time to heat up a cold room.
 They often don’t have a timer, so can be left running accidentally.